gxobst/pdsnd_github/README.md

 ### Credits
-The following repo has helped me to establish the first README file: https://github.com/udacity/pdsnd_github Tools used are R, RStudio, Atom, Git Bash, GitHub Special thanks to Udacity, who has made all these possible for me and enriched my knowledge in Programming!
+The following repo has helped me to establish the first README file: https://github.com/udacity/pdsnd_github Tools used are R, RStudio, Atom, Git Bash, GitHub Special thanks to Udacity, who has made all this possible for me and enriched my knowledge in Programming!